danihelis/sudoku/README.md

    a single page, each one randomly generated from the input settings.
 You can download a [PDF sample here](docs/sample.pdf).

+This program took inspiration from [QQwing](https://qqwing.com/download.html), which I strongly recommend.

 ## Screenshots